louadi/DIGGER/docs/README.md

 # The concept of DIGGER

 Experimental evidence suggests that the majority of protein isoforms have different interaction partners.
 However, conducting experiments for all possible isoforms will be time- and resource-consuming.
 Domain Interaction Graph Guided ExploreR (DIGGER) integrates protein-protein and domain-domain interactions (DDI) into a joint graph and maps interacting residues to exons (Figure, **A**, upper part).
-The concept is the following: if an alternative splicing event leads to splicing out an interacting domain or residues, the interaction between proteins might be lost or impaired (Figure, A, lower part).
+The concept is the following: if an alternative splicing event leads to splicing out an interacting domain or residues, the interaction between proteins might be lost or impaired (Figure, **A**, lower part).

 <p align="center">
 <img alt="DIGGER workflow" src="https://exbio.wzw.tum.de/digger/static/image/figure%201.png" width="800"/>